Survey: Gaps in QSR App Adoption Call for More Appetizing Loyalty Programs

 With inflation continuing to drive up food costs, consumers are turning to reward and loyalty programs from their favorite quick-service restaurants (QSRs) to help ease the strain.

-To meet this demand, QSRs have traded in outdated punch cards for sophisticated mobile apps, integrating ordering, payment, and rewards into a single hub that streamlines the customer experience and drives repeat purchases.
+To meet this demand, QSRs have traded outdated punch cards for sophisticated mobile apps.
+They are integrating ordering, payment, and rewards into a single hub to streamline the customer experience and drive repeat purchases.

 We surveyed* 17K US adults across our media portfolio for a snapshot of QSR app usage and future adoption.
 We’re serving up the findings below and key takeaways for QSR advertisers looking to grow their loyalty programs.